Monday 30 October 2023, at the Scottish Parliament

 He questioned whether a collective approach combining those things would be simpler.
 In particular, he highlighted the proposed natural environment bill as a huge opportunity to link up with the agriculture bill and transform agriculture for the future.

-Steven concluded that the status quo no longer had any status—things had changed, and things were changing, and we needed to change our approach if we wanted to derive the desired outcomes from our land in the future.
+Steven concluded that the status quo no longer had any status.
+Things have changed, and things are changing.
+We need to change our approach if we want to derive the desired outcomes from our land in the future.

-A short open Q&A session followed the presentations, with participants considering themes such as biodiversity and resilience, the need for greater regulation and the question of what it might mean to be more radical on land reform in practice.
+A short open Q&A discussion followed the presentations, with participants considering themes such as biodiversity and resilience, the need for regulation and the question of what it might mean to be more radical on land reform in practice.

 Resilience requires diversity